Last Updated on March 19, 2021 by Helga Dosa

 *from “Marinaresca” a traditional Triestine song

 Trieste wouldn’t be Trieste without the sea.
-The sea which laps right up to the historic centre, a mirror for elegant palazzos.
+The sea laps right up to the historic center, a mirror for elegant palazzos.
 The sea, silently watched by the city’s typical bathing resorts or framed by tiny bays protected by white cliffs.
 The sea, which is suitable for various water sports, sailing in particular: seeing it dotted with myriad sails at the Barcolana is a spectacular sight.

 The sea is an essential part of Trieste’s panorama.
 Once a merchant port for Vienna in the Hapsburg period, the town has kept up its important commercial and tourist activity, with enormous transatlantic cruise liners often sailing across the gulf.
-The sea lies right behind the centre and you can go for very enjoyable strolls along the rive, its seafront, and walk to the end of the long piers, like Molo Audace, which stretch right out into the blue water.
+The sea lies right behind the center and you can go for very enjoyable strolls along the rive, its seafront, and walk to the end of the long piers, like Molo Audace, which stretch right out into the blue water.
 The coast proceeds as far as Barcola, then all along the coast road, with its beaches and bathing resorts, as far as Sistiana and Duino, whose small bays are protected by cliffs dropping into the sea and imbued with the fragrance of the Mediterranean brushwood.

 Sailing holds a place of honor: almost any water sport can be practiced in the gulf, but Trieste has a very important sailing tradition.
 Countless international yachtsmen have trained in the Bora wind and on the waves of the Adriatic Sea.
 The Barcolana, a highly popular international regatta, is held here each year in October.